 Nagarhole National Park

-Spread across Mysore and Kodagu districts, Nagarhole National Park is a part of the Nilgiri Biosphere Reserve and one of the best wildlife sanctuaries in Karnataka.
+Spread across Mysore and Kodagu districts, Nagarhole National Park, a part of the Nilgiri Biosphere Reserve, is one of the best wildlife sanctuaries in Karnataka, and among the top places to visit in Coorg.
 Originally, the place was the private hunting ground for the Maharajas of Mysore and was later declared as National Park in 1988.
 Also called Rajiv Gandhi National Park, the park is surrounded by thick forest, small streams, hills, slopes, and valleys.
-It is one of the popular places to visit in Coorg for environmentalists and nature enthusiasts due to its rich population of animals including Sloth Bear, Barking Deer, Bengal Tiger, Jungle Cat, and over 250 species of birds.
+It is one of the popular places to experience Karnataka Tourism for environmentalists and nature enthusiasts due to its rich population of animals including Sloth Bear, Barking Deer, Bengal Tiger, Jungle Cat, and over 250 species of birds.
 The various safaris running in the park during morning and evening hours can be your best options to explore the flora and fauna of the region as part of Nagarhole tour packages.

 Also Read : Wildlife Sanctuaries in Karnataka